MauricioPDuarte/nav_tracker/README.md

 ## Navigating

-You can use `FluroRouter` with the `MaterialApp.onGenerateRoute` parameter via `FluroRouter.generator`.
+You can use `NavTracker` with the `MaterialApp.onGenerateRoute` parameter via `NavTracker.generator`.
 To do so, pass the function reference to the `onGenerate` parameter like: `onGenerateRoute: router.generator`.

 You can then use `Navigator.push` and the flutter routing mechanism will match the routes